 Receiving Odd Phone Calls and Bills

-Have you notice any odd phone calls from bill collectors?
-Received any pieces of mail that turn out to be bills claiming you owe a certain amount of money?
+Have you noticed any odd phone calls from bill collectors?
+Received any pieces of mail that turn out to be billed claiming you owe a certain amount of money?
 Again, check your accounts and credit report to make sure no one is making fraudulent purchases on your behalf.

 Credit Report Errors

 Errors on your credit report can be a sign of identity theft.
 A common identifier is a new unauthorized account has been made, or a credit inquiry comes up that you don’t recognize.
 Contact credit bureaus to get this mistake cleared up right away.

 ATMs can be convenient to check balances and withdraw cash, but it can also be risky.
 Thieves can install skimming devices, which will take the personal information on your card and money can be taken.
 Go to an open ATM area at a known, familiar location.

 Keep Reading: Credit v Debit Cards: which is safer for online shopping